mattvagni/cookiecutter/readme.md

 If you don't want this behavior, specify a file as your template's `templatePath`.

+## Custom config location
+If you would like your config to be somewhere else you can use the `-c=path/to/your/config.js` flag when you call cookiecutter.

 ## Contributing
 After cloning the repo `yarn install`.